 The Parties to this Agreement participate and assist each other in interagency fire training through the AWFCG Alaska Interagency Fire Training and Qualifications Committee.
 This includes scheduling, cost sharing, tuition charges, course development, and course presentation.
 Agencies may provide housing and/or meals for students and instructors from other agencies through agreed upon means.
 Haines Area EFF/AD and cooperator training roles and responsibilities are described in Attachment 7.

+For a list of current course offerings in Alaska, please visit the Alaska Geographic Area Page on the Wildland Fire Learning Portal.
+For courses being offered in other Geographic Areas, please search using Find Learning/ Upcoming courses.

-Alaska Geographic Area PageWildland Fire Learning PortalEmergency Fire Fighter (EFF/AD) Training
+Emergency Fire Fighter (EFF/AD) Training

 EFF crews will be trained and receive physical fitness testing in accordance with the Alaska Emergency Fire Fighter Crew Management Guide.
 Protecting Agencies are responsible for training and physical fitness testing for EFF/AD and crews in their Protection Area.